Should You Make the Switch to SuccessFactors Onboarding 2.0?

 Leading me to Contingent Workforce functionality; there’s still no integration between CWF and Onboarding.
 This is on the SuccessFactors Roadmap for sometime in the next 24 months.
 So while you can recruit a contractor or agency staff via SuccessFactors Recruiting Management and put them through the Onboarding process, they will all end up in Manage Pending Recruits instead of Add Contingent Worker.

-Discovery have previously developed a custom solution for customers so that these types of hires are removed from Manage Pending Recruits and created automatically as contingent workers, so as not to impact the customer’s licensing.
-Looks like we’ll keep doing this for a while yet!
+Discovery have previously developed a custom solution in Onboarding 1.0 for customers so that these types of hires are removed from Manage Pending Recruits and created automatically as contingent workers, so as not to impact the customer’s licensing.
+Stay tuned for updates on whether we do something similar for Onboarding 2.0.

 Also factor in that for existing clients, role-based permission roles and groups will need re-work, expect and allow for testing to ensure everything is working as expected.